HarshShahi/Spring_Interation_Task/README.md

 **Process Flow:**

-On server startup the application get deployed and inbound-channel starts polling for message from 'C:\SITA_TEST_TASK\IN' directory in interval of 5 secconds and sends to routerChannel.
+On server startup the application get deployed and inbound-channel-adapter starts polling for message from 'C:\SITA_TEST_TASK\IN' directory in interval of 5 secconds and sends to routerChannel.

 One Handler is configured at routerChannel which validates and further sends the valid message to processingChannel and invalid message to errorChannel.
 The outbound-channel-adapter at errorChannel is responsible to generate the output in C:\SITA_TEST_TASK\ERROR directory with .ERROR extension. processingChannel has configured recipient-list-router which sends same message to two channels,